Hung Liu Reflects on Migration in de Young's Wilsey Court

 Hung Liu: Golden Gate is organized by Janna Keegan, Assistant Curator of Contemporary Art and Programming at the Fine Arts Museums of San Francisco.
 The installation will be on view from July 17, 2021 through January 2, 2022 at the de Young museum in San Francisco.

 Hung Liu was born in Changchun, China in 1948, and studied mural painting as a graduate student at the Central Academy of Fine Art in Beijing, before immigrating to the US in 1984 to attend the University of California, San Diego.
 Over her long career, Liu’s practice has spanned painting, printmaking, and large-scale installation.

 Liu’s works have been exhibited extensively and collected by the Fine Arts Museums of San Francisco, the Whitney Museum of American Art, New York, the Metropolitan Museum of Art, New York, the National Gallery of Art, Washington, D.C., the Asian Art Museum of San Francisco, and the Los Angeles County Museum, among others.
-Portraits of Promised Lands, 1968–2020; a retrospective of her work will open at the Smithsonian National Portrait Gallery will open in Fall 2021, marking the first solo exhibition by an Asian American woman at the museum.
+Portraits of Promised Lands, 1968–2020; a retrospective of her work will open at the Smithsonian National Portrait Gallery in Fall 2021, marking the first solo exhibition by an Asian American woman at the museum.
 A two time recipient of a National Endowment for the Arts Fellowship in painting, Liu also received a Lifetime Achievement Award in Printmaking from the Southern Graphics Council International in 2011.
 Liu currently lives in Oakland, California and is Professor Emerita at Mills College.

 Contemporary Art at the de Young museum